josefjohn/Blog-Comment-Counter/README.md

 2. Install [setuptools (32-bit version)](https://pypi.python.org/pypi/setuptools#files)

+3. Edit system environmental variables.
+In 'System Properties', click 'Environment Variables'.
+Under 'System Variables', click on 'Path' and 'edit'.
+Append 'C:\Python27' and 'C:\Python27\Scripts' at the end of the current values.
+Make sure they are separated by ';'.
+Click 'ok' and 'ok' again to save the settings.

-3. Install the Google Blogger API library, by running `easy_install --upgrade google-api-python-client`
+4. Install the Google Blogger API library, by running `easy_install --upgrade google-api-python-client`

-4. In terminal run `easy_install gspread`
+5. In terminal run `easy_install gspread`
 this installs the library that helps access googleDocs

-5. Download from github the code, should have `comment_counter.py` and `rfc3339.py`
+6. Download from github the code, should have `comment_counter.py` and `rfc3339.py`

-6. Put your gmail that access the google doc in `google_account.txt`
+7. Put your gmail that access the google doc in `google_account.txt`

-7. Put your password inside `google_password.txt`
+8. Put your password inside `google_password.txt`

-8. Download attached `private_key.txt` from email and put in same folder as all the rest of this (this is a private key from Google that gives metered access to bloggerAPI, do not share or post publically.)
+9. Download attached `private_key.txt` from email and put in same folder as all the rest of this (this is a private key from Google that gives metered access to bloggerAPI, do not share or post publically.)

-9. Open `comment_counter.py` and update `wks_name` (name of the googleDoc), `sem_start` (date of first class of semester), `sem_end` (date of last day of the semester)
+10. Open `comment_counter.py` and update `wks_name` (name of the googleDoc), `sem_start` (date of first class of semester), `sem_end` (date of last day of the semester)

-10. Run `python comment_counter.py`
+11. Run `python comment_counter.py`